advertisement...

 9. Rearrange your furniture.

 When people say someone is set in their ways, that typically applies to their home, too.
-Maybe your furniture in your living room has been in the same configuration since the 80s.
+Maybe the furniture in your living room has been in the same configuration since the 80s.
 Or maybe the movers plunked it down when you moved into a new residence, and you saw no reason to change it.
 If either of those scenarios rings true in your life, there’s an easy decorating hack that’ll require zero money whatsoever.
 Rearrange the furniture you already own!
 This could be as simple as moving a couch to the opposite side of the room or hanging a picture somewhere else.
 Play around with your furniture and see what happens.
 You may be pleasantly surprised at the results!

 10. Decorate with houseplants.